clockwork-xyz/examples/distributor/README.md

 # **Distributor Program (Token Minter)**

-This program creates a Thread that stream token mints a recipient.
+This program creates a Thread that stream token mints to a recipient.
-First, we create a distributor account and transfer the token mint authority to the distributor account.
+- First, we create a distributor account and transfer the token mint authority to the distributor account.
-Then, we schedule a Thread to mint tokens using the distributor account's information.
+- Then, we schedule a Thread to mint tokens using the distributor account's information.

 ## Prerequisites
 - Make sure you have both [Solana](https://docs.solana.com/cli/install-solana-cli-tools) and [Anchor](https://www.anchor-lang.com/docs/installation) installed on your computer.